romshark/templier/README.md

 Once Templiér is started, it runs `templ generate --watch` in the background and begins watching files in the `app.dir-src-root` directory.
-On start and on file change, it automatically builds your application server executable saving it in the OS' temp directory (cleaned up latest before exiting) assuming that the main package is specified by the `app.dir-cmd` directory.
+On start and on file change, it automatically builds your application server executable and saves it in the OS temp directory (cleaned up on exit at the latest), assuming that the main package is specified by the `app.dir-cmd` directory.
 Custom Go compiler arguments can be specified with `compiler`.
 Once built, the application server executable is launched with `app.flags` CLI parameters and the working directory